genxnetwork/grape/readme.md

     For 4th+ degrees it is simply half of total length of IBD1 segments.
  * `kinship` is the KING kinship coefficient.
  * `ersa_degree` is the degree estimated from IBD segments by ERSA, it is used for the `final_degree` when `king_degree` does not exist.
  * `ersa_lower_bound` / `ersa_upper_bound` is the lower / upper bound of the degree estimated by the ERSA using confidence interval corresponding to the significance level $\alpha$ (`--alpha`).
     Accordingly to the ERSA likelihood model, true degree does not belong to this interval with probability equals to $\alpha$.
  * `shared_ancestors` is the most likeliest number of shared ancestors.
-    If it equals 0, then one relative is a direct descendant of the other;if equals 1, then they most probably have one common ancestor and represent half siblings; if equals 2, then, for examples, individuals may have common mother and father.
+    If it equals 0, then one relative is a direct descendant of the other; if equals 1, then they most probably have one common ancestor and represent half siblings; if equals 2, then, for examples, individuals may have common mother and father.
  * `final_degree` is the final relationship degree predicted by GRAPE.
     If KING is used (`--flow ibis-king` or `--flow germline-king`), it equals `king_degree` for close relatives up to the 3rd degree, and `ersa_degree` for distant relatives.
  * `total_seg_len` is the total length of all IBD1 segments.